 - To negotiate for and procure suitable sites.

-- To coordinate with the track chair, other GGR organizations and other PCA clubs in connection with conducting and participating in events.
+- To coordinate with the Track Director, other GGR organizations and other PCA clubs in connection with conducting and participating in events.

-- To jointly procure competition awards with the Track Chair.
+- To jointly procure competition awards with the Track Director.

 - To appoint with approval of the Board of Directors such Special Committees as necessary to carry out the above.